-But, if you frame it properly and provide solutions while you do you may be surprised with the effectiveness of asking.
+But, if you frame it properly and provide solutions while you do, you may be surprised by the effectiveness of asking.

 Consider, ‘Do you have any parents or grandparents that might like some images?
 Would you like some prints to go along with your Wall Décor?’, or ‘would you like something for the wall to go with your album?’

 We all think more sales and higher sales come from nuanced, in-depth ‘tricks’ and ‘methods’, and sure those may help, but at the end of the day that simple truth remains: you won’t know until you ask.

 Yet, just what to ask and when is essentially that million-dollar question (pun intended).

 That one that can lead to either another sale and a more satisfied customer, or not and a potentially peeved client.

 So, to help get a better grip on the ‘hows’ we get to veteran professional photographer and professional photography business and sales expert Dorie Howell who joined us for a Live Chat and her 5 tips to help increase your sales.

 And, let’s just say the first suggestion will help to lay the groundwork.